Diane Savino: State Senate career

 In 2004, Savino was elected to represent the 23rd Senatorial District.
 She succeeded longtime Senator Seymour P. Lachman, who had retired.

 On December 2, 2009, Savino voted for same-sex marriage legislation, which failed to pass the Senate.
 Her speech on same-sex marriage became popular on the Internet.
+The YouTube video was viewed by over 40,000 people (it went viral).
+Hundreds of people all across the world commented on the video.
 Subsequently, in 2011, the Marriage Equality Act passed the Senate and became law; Savino voted for this bill as well.

 In 2011, Savino—together with Democratic Sens.
 Jeffrey D. Klein, David J. Valesky, and David Carlucci—formed the Independent Democratic Conference (IDC).
-The IDC caucused separately from the other State Senate Democrats; eventually, in December 2012, the IDC entered into a power-sharing arrangement with Senate Republicans.
+The IDC caucused separately from the other State Senate Democrats; eventually, in December 2012, it entered into a power-sharing arrangement with Senate Republicans.
 When the Republican Conference won enough seats for outright control of the Senate in 2014, Savino and the rest of the IDC chose to remain aligned with them.

 As a member of the IDC, Savino was provided with a stipend, known as a "lulu", worth $13,500 per year that is designated by Legislative Law 5-1 for the Chair of the Senate Codes Committee.
 Senate Republicans named her Vice Chair of that committee, reserving the chairmanship for a Republican; in order to provide the stipend to Savino, payroll officials falsified state documents.

 In 2014, medical marijuana was legalized in New York; Savino was the lead sponsor of that legislation.
 Savino has also sponsored proposed legislation that would legalize physician-assisted suicide.

 Savino and her IDC colleagues rejoined the Senate Democratic Conference in April 2018.
 In the 2018 Democratic Primary, Savino defeated Jasmine Robinson, a legal secretary who had been endorsed by the progressive groups Citizen Action of New York and Our Revolution, by a 67-21% margin.
 Savino was one of only two former IDC members (along with David Carlucci) to win their primary races.
 In the 2018 general election, Savino defeated her Republican opponent, David Krainert, by a 69-28% margin.

 In early 2022, Savino stated that she supported the creation of a new congressional district in Brooklyn which consists of Asian-American voting residential majority.
 As of January 2023, the new New York State Senate district that she represented includes the neighborhood of Red Hook.
 Other sections of her district in Brooklyn were removed.

 Savino has announced that she will not be running for reelection to the state senate in 2022.

+Post-New York State Senate Life

+Since January 2023, Diane Savino has been working for the administration of Mayor Eric L. Adams.

+Diane Savino, as a member of the New York City Charter Revision Commission, opposed an Election Day 2025 ballot initiative to move local New York City elections to the Presidential Election year.
+She fears that attention would be diverted away from city elections if New York City residents vote to approve this ballot measure.